-EU leaders demand clarity and realistic proposals from May on Brexit
+EU leaders demand 'realistic and workable' proposals from Theresa May on Brexit

 -

-EU leaders demand clarity and realistic proposals from May on Brexit
+EU leaders demand 'realistic and workable' proposals from Theresa May on Brexit

 Europe’s leaders demanded clarity from Theresa May on her plans for a post-Brexit trade deal as their impatience over the Prime Minister’s divided Cabinet became clear.